MassOS-Linux/MassOS/installation-guide.md

 - Fixed AppArmor Python bindings with Python 3.10+.
 - Added MassOS ASCII art for Neofetch.
 - Added MassOS container tool, which is a utility for creating/managing containers for several GNU/Linux distributions.
+- Updated some of the included landscape wallpapers.
 - Added cdrtools, a collection of small utilities for working with ISO9660 images.
 - Added dmg2img, a very small utility for converting Apple DMG disk images to standard disk image files.